marionettejs/backbone.marionette/docs/marionette.collectionview.md

 one model in to the collection of child views.

-When a model is removed from a collection (or destroyed / deleted), the collection view will close and remove that model's child view.
+When a model is removed from a collection (or destroyed / deleted), the collection view will destroy and remove that model's child view.

 ## CollectionView: Re-render Collection

 If you need to re-render the entire collection, you can call the `view.render` method.
-This method takes care of closing all of the child views that may have previously been opened.
+This method takes care of destroying all of the child views that may have previously been opened.

 ## CollectionView's appendHtml